ray-ers/ray-ers.github.io/_pages/CV.md

 ---
 <section class="cv-section">
     <p>
-        <center> This CV focuses on extracurricular activities.
-For more details on my academic qualifications and work experience, please visit the <a href="https://linkedin.com/in/phamkien" target="_blank">LinkedIn profile</a> or <a href="https://orcid.org/0000-0001-7740-102X" target="_blank">ORCID repository</a>
+        <center> A summary of my engagement, academic service, and professional development activities within the environmental science community.
+For a comprehensive overview of my research and work experience, please see my <a href="https://linkedin.com/in/phamkien" target="_blank" rel="noopener noreferrer">LinkedIn profile</a> or <a href="https://orcid.org/0000-0001-7740-102X" target="_blank" rel="noopener noreferrer">ORCID repository</a>
         </center>
     </p>
 </section>